Sago Palm

 About This Plant

 Sun, but appreciates some afternoon shade in summer.
-Evergreen to 15 degrees F. Sago is an ancient plant with arching glossy leaves and a palm-like form.
+Nearly evergreen down to about 15 degrees F, although damage will be extensive at lower temperatures.
+Sago is an ancient plant with arching glossy leaves and a palm-like form.

 Sago tolerates many soil types, including clay, and it is extremely drought hardy once established; adult plants can go for months without supplemental water.
 Even if plants begin to drop leaves or dessicate in drought, they usually recover after rain.